garrandall/popular-music-data/tracks/laundromat-nivea.md

 No Wait Now I Suggest You Don't Go Tryin' Nothin' Stupid

-Ooh Baby I Just Don't Know What I Would Do If I Was To Lose You Hello Are You There?
+OhBaby I Just Don't Know What I Would Do If I Was To Lose You Hello Are You There?

 Goodbye!